Ryan Craig (playwright): Work at the National Theatre

-Recent work
+Works since 2017

 In 2017, Craig's play Filthy Business premiered at Hampstead Theatre, directed by Edward Hall and starring Sara Kestelman.
 Reviewing it in the Evening Standard, Henry Hitchings described it as "meaty", a "portrait of a volatile family ... spanning the years 1968 to 1982" that "pictures social change through the prism of commerce" and takes particular interest in "toxic tribalism".
 In the Daily Telegraph, Dominic Cavendish praised it as "valiant and valuable, daring to show Jewish folk on the make, warts and all".
 The play premiered in New Zealand, in a production by Auckland Theatre Company, in 2018.

 Craig's comedy Games for Lovers premiered at Waterloo's Vaults in the summer of 2019, directed by Anthony Banks, with a cast including Evanna Lynch and Billy Postlethwaite.
 In the Guardian, Miriam Gillinson summed it up as a portrait of "four young people [who] scour the internet and hang out in bars, searching madly for love in all the wrong places" and commented that "A giddy carefreeness underpins this light-hearted new comedy about love in the internet age – it feels as if everyone is cutting loose for the summer."

 In 2021 he published Writing in Coffee Shops, which "explores what practical tools the dramatist can use to write plays that build bridges between us" and "makes a case for the vitality of playwriting in our contemporary world".

 His play Charlotte and Theodore, a two-hander, premiered at Bath's Ustinov Studio in February 2023.
 Directed by Terry Johnson, it starred Kris Marshall and Eve Ponsonby.
 It then had a short run at Richmond Theatre.
 In the Daily Telegraph, Dominic Cavendish characterized it as a "slow-burn but incendiary-feeling" study of white male privilege and cancel culture, reminiscent of David Mamet’s Oleanna.